Industry in Sweden

 Start working with the reports used by the world’s major financial institutions, multinational enterprises & government agencies now.
 Click on the button below to get started.

-The economic tendency indicator fell to 99.8 points in May from April’s revised 102.5 points (previously reported: 102.7 points), representing the lowest reading since April 2015.
+The economic tendency indicator increased to 97.1 points in January from the revised 93.5 points in December (previously reported: 93.3 points).